 Common obstacles to product data management

 So why are brands and retailers investing a rapidly growing $15.49 billion a year into product information management alone?
-Because product data management helps them free essential product data from Excel sheets, emails, and text communications; instead putting product data in a safe, centralized hub where it’s always accessible to those who need it.
+Because PIM helps them free essential product data from Excel sheets, emails, and text communications; instead putting product data in a safe, centralized hub where it’s always accessible to those who need it.

-At Surefront, we polled our platform users to see which issues inspired them to seek out a retail PLM.
+At Surefront, we polled our platform users to see which issues inspired them to seek out a unified PLM and PIM.
 Here are three of their most common answers.

 A huge part of planning inventory is identifying the gaps in existing and future offerings.
 Emails and spreadsheets don’t give brands the necessary overview to make informed purchasing decisions.
-That’s why an increasing number of brands are gravitating towards retail PLM tools with internal digital catalogs.
+That’s why an increasing number of brands are gravitating towards tools with an integrated PIM and PLM to create their internal digital catalogs.

 Product orders can take months to negotiate.
 In some cases, however, the sale is confirmed within the timespan of a single phone call.
 Production and sales teams need the ability to visualize, select, modify, and export data products in real time to function at maximum efficiency.
 Excel sheets just don’t cut it in today’s fast paced retail world.

 - There’s no insight into historical design and order data: